codeliner/php-ddd-cargo-sample/README.md

 to help you with your task.
 See the [HALL OF FAME](https://github.com/prooph/proophessor-do#hall-of-fame).
 The first tasks are already done and the next ones in progress.
 So what are you waiting for?
 Go pick up a task, too!

+Ok, you would like to explore the cargo sample first?
+Just read on.
+It starts with the next heading.

 Goal of the Project
 -------------------
 We want to show the PHP way of implementing Domain-Driven Design with the help of